Within Streetscape and Congleton In Bloom

 Weed Spraying in Congleton

 The majority of weed spraying across Congleton is undertaken by Cheshire East Highways.
 This is considered necessary as otherwise we would have harmful weeds and significantly deteriorating roads and pavements.
+Congleton Town Council has declared not use to Weed spray in any areas where Children play and will be working with other bodies to stop them also using this in children play areas.

 - Cheshire East Highways: Road Verges, Kerb Line Paths adjacent to any roads